roboswordblog/Fetchbot/README.md

 5. For all the servos, also connect all their 5vs to the 5vs row
 6. Then for each servo, connect it to their own pwm pin.
 ## The wiring for the wheels
+1. Connect the battery 5v to the middle pin of the l298n where it has 3 Screw terminal blocks.
+2. Next to it, connect the GND of the raspberry pi and the battery gnd
+3. On the other side of it, connect the raspberry pi 5v to it.
+4. Screwdrive them all in, and make sure that they are secure
+5. There are 2 Screw terminal blocks on each side of the l298n, and each one is for each motor.
+6. Put 1 wire in each one of the Screw terminal blocks, and screwdrive them in
+7. Then, connect those wires to each of the motors, with the ones on the same side going to the same motor.
+8. Now, connect all the open wired pins to the raspberry pi.
+   #### All of the wires are done now.